 Probably the two main reasons people visit Norway are to see the fjords and the northern lights.
-And while over my years living in Norway I’ve written many blog posts about seeing the northern lights, and even an in depth northern lights ebook, as well as a guide to Norway’s most beautiful mountains, I’ve never written a guide to the Norwegian fjords.
+And while over my years living in Norway I’ve written many blog posts about seeing the northern lights, and even an in depth northern lights ebook, as well as a guide to Norway’s most beautiful mountains, I’ve never written a guide to the best Norwegian fjords.

 I actually started a Norway fjord blog post several months ago, but realized there were a couple of fjords in southern Norway I had missed, so of course I had to take a road trip to the Norwegian fjords to investigate.
-But now I can say with full confidence that I have explored up and down the Norwegian coast well enough to share my list of the most beautiful fjords in Norway.
+But now I can say with full confidence that I have explored up and down the Norwegian coast well enough to share my list of the best fjords in Norway.

 But what is a fjord?